vacu9708/Tools-etc/Fundamental knowledge/UDP, TCP/readme.md

 * performs flow control and congestion control

 ## 3-way handshake
+A three-way handshake is used to establish a reliable connection.<br>
 ![image](https://user-images.githubusercontent.com/67142421/178132002-1b60b862-4723-4def-9b8a-594f42bfd82e.png)

 * The **sequence number** is used to keep track of every byte sent to ensure reliable transmission.
 If a TCP packet contains 100bytes, then the sequence number of the next packet will start with 101.
 * SYN stands for Synchronize sequence number and ACK stands for Ackknowledgement.

-1. The client sends a SYN with a sequence number "a".
+1. The client sends a SYN with a sequence number "M".
-2. If the data does not contain errors, server responds to the client request with an SYN(b) and ACK(a+1) signal, where a+1 ensures that it was sent right after a.
+2. If the data does not contain errors, server responds to the client request with an SYN(N) and ACK(M+1) signal, where M+1 ensures that it was sent right after M.
-3. Client sends ACK(b+1) to the server and they both establishes a reliable connection.
+3. Client sends ACK(N+1) to the server and they both establishes a reliable connection.

 ## 4-way handshake
+TCP connection tear-down is performed with a 4-way handshake.<br>
 ![image](https://user-images.githubusercontent.com/67142421/178133057-8290aaef-1b2d-4c66-8c49-69b35f40e2b8.png)

 1. Client sends FIN and enters the FIN_WAIT_1 state.
 While in the FIN_WAIT_1 state, the client waits for **ACK**.